In August 2019 Read more [...]

 By late April 2013 the New York spring was finally in the air.
 I’d had a slow start to the year’s mammal watching, so I headed up to New England to look for New England Cottontails and White-sided Dolphins over the first weekend of May.

 After some heavy Googling I contacted Cape Ann Whale Watch.
 Now I had written to whale watching outfits in the US before about looking for certain species.
-Their responses had generally fallen into two categories: either a) no response or, almost as helpfully, b) “we see them sometimes but it is not guaranteed …these are wild animals”.
+Their responses had generally fallen into two categories: either a) no response or, almost as helpful, b) “we see them sometimes but it is not guaranteed …these are wild animals”.

 This time was different.
 Cynde McInnis, the naturalist at Cape Ann, got back to me straight away, explaining that they typically see more White-sided Dolphins at the beginning and end of each season.
 She wrote a few days later to say they’d just had a pod of 50 off the boat so I booked a trip up the following week (they only run one trip a week at the very start of the season).